SamMed05/c-cpp-notes/docs/cpp/first-program.md

 Every time we want to print a value we use the `cout` object (which stands for "character output"), followed by two angle brackets (or less-than sign) `<<` and than the value or the message we want to output.
 At the end of this line is also present `endl`.
 What is it?
-It's called manipulator and as the name suggests it modifies the input and output stream.
+It's called manipulator and as the name suggests it modifies the output stream.
 In this case it adds a line break (endl = *end line*).
 Of course this instruction is optional.
 2. **`return 0;`** is the return statement.
 Every function, including `main()` has to finish with a return statement as the last instruction.
 Why `return 0;`?
 When a program finishes